joseagraz/IEEE_10006883/README.md

 ## Acknowledgments

-Special thanks to mentor Robert S. Pozos PhD, for his support for the past 25 years
+Special thanks to mentor Robert S. Pozos PhD for his support for the past 25 years